sqlxpert/backup-events-aws/README.md

     up unencrypted EFS file systems -- or "bring your own key" (BYOK).

-  - Create 3 CloudFormation stacks from the same template for a minimum installation, or deploy across multiple accounts and regions by creating a CloudFormation StackSet.
+  - Create 3 CloudFormation stacks from the same template for a minimum installation, or deploy across many accounts and regions by creating a CloudFormation StackSet.

 Jump to: